steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ### General

     Default Camera is Back not Front.
+        Set a default value to Position.

     The Compose link in the Projects View has the wrong Id for a newly-updated model.
         When the database is built from SeedContent.json, the Model and Mesh Ids are the same.
+        N.B.
+A Model3d may have multiple Meshes.

     If an uploaded Model3d fails the file validation, an orphan Model3d remains in the database.
+        Should a database transaction be used to remove all related models?

     Should there be a mechanism to update an <existing> Model3d file?

-    Profile the startup code.
+        Model3d.Edit View

     Licenses
         Verify all models are attributed.